tednol/radix-staking/docker_validator_guide.md

 (Grafana Agent behaves like having a built-in Promotheus).
 You should now have a working monitoring of your system load pushed to Grafana Cloud.

-However it won't be pushing your node data to Grafana Cloud by default.
+However it won't be pushing your node data to Grafana Cloud by default so let's fix that

 ## Extending Grafana Agent Config
 Add the `scrape_configs` configuration to `etc/grafana-agent.yaml`: